xavierbailey2023/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/iQ32sCz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Submitting tickets in osTicket as an end user to get help for various problems using.
-Loging in to osTicket as a helpdesk member and seeing all the ticket request that have been sent in.
+Logging in to osTicket as a helpdesk member and seeing all the ticket requests that have been sent in.
 This was a way to verify that osTicket was set up correctly.
-Helpdesk request where able to be sent by end users and recieved by the helpdesk team.
+Helpdesk requests were able to be sent by end users and received by the helpdesk team.
 </p>
 <br />